yagomouro/news-registration/README.md

-# news-registration
+# News Registration
-A simple news registration app, using sass and php
+A simple news registration app, using ionic, sass and php